aws-solutions/fhir-works-on-aws/SECURE_LOGGING.md

 2. Switch to the AWS Region where FWoA is deployed, if necessary.
 3. From the console, go to **Amazon CloudWatch**.
 4. In the sidebar, expand **Logs** and choose **Log** **groups**.
 5. Find the `api-gateway-execution-logs_${uniqueID}/${stage}` **** log group.
-The uniqueID is apiURL domain id.For example, `API-Gateway-Execution-Logs_0000000000/dev`.
+The uniqueID is apiURL domain id.
+For example, `API-Gateway-Execution-Logs_0000000000/dev`.
 6. Choose the log group to see the log stream events.
 Note the **AWS Integration Endpoint RequestId** from the event details.
 7. Locate the fhirserver log which will be: `/aws/lambda/${stackname}-fhirServer${UniqueId}`.
 The uniqueID is randomly generated.
 For example, `/aws/lambda/smart-fhir-service-dev-fhirServer00000000-000000000000`.
 8. Choose the name of the Log group to view the log group page.
-9. Search for **`AWS Integration Endpoint RequestId`** and review the secure logging information for your incident analysis.
+9. Search for `AWS Integration Endpoint RequestId` and review the secure logging information for your incident analysis.
 You can have two screen shows of apigateway log group and show secure logging data in fhirserver.

 ## Searching logs